robertseaton/robertseaton.github.com/_posts/2014-02-26-why-online-communities-decay-over-time.markdown

-that evolved to deal with small tribes in the ancestral environment is repurposed for online discussion, and this manifests as emotion and nonconscious behavior -- I like people that I see a lot and this causes me to be more charitable.
+that evolved to deal with small tribes in the ancestral environment is repurposed for online discussion, and this manifests as emotion and nonconscious behavior -- I like people that I see a lot and this pushes me to be more charitable.
 Or I feel more empathy towards regulars in a community, which affects my actions.
 And so on.

 In summary, then: